mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 optimizing for performance:

-- CSS and optimizing it has huge potential to have significant positive impact on a site's performance (and sink lots of time 🎉); we used css-blocks which is great but worth a blog post of its own so I won't go into any details here
+- CSS and optimizing it has huge potential to have significant positive impact on a site's performance (and sink lots of time 🎉); we used [CSS Blocks](https://css-blocks.com) which is great but worth a blog post of its own so I won't go into any details here
 - images and their formats are a huge topic as well when it comes to performance and there are many low hanging fruits where simple changes can have a significant positive impact on a site's performance; things like inlining SVGs